 - 1. The purpose of this plan is to define the methodology to establish reimbursement rates for nursing facilities participating in the State's Medicaid program.
-Provisions of and payments under this reimbursement plan began July 1, 2004. - 2.
-The Department of Social Services requires each Medicaid participating nursing facility to complete and submit a uniform report, known as the "Statistical and Cost Summary for Nursing Facilities," to the Department within 150 days following the close of each facility's fiscal year.
+Provisions of and payments under this reimbursement plan are effective July 1, 2023. - 2.
+The Department requires each Medicaid participating nursing facility to complete and submit a uniform report, known as the "Statistical and Cost Summary for Nursing Facilities," to the Department within 150 days following the close of each facility's fiscal year.
 The facilities shall complete the reports following generally accepted accounting procedures, the Medicare Provider Reimbursement Manual (CMS Publication 15), and/or instructions from the Department and using the accrual method of accounting. - 3.
-To establish the reimbursement rates to be effective July 1, 2008, the Department of Social Services will use the cost reporting period based on the nursing facility year-end cost report(s) from April 30, 2006, through March 31, 2007, commonly referred to as the "2006 cost reports."
-Beginning with the rates effective July 1, 2009, the Department will establish reimbursement rates using the facilities' year-end cost report(s) from the April 30 through March 31 period immediately prior to July 1. - 4.
-All providers shall keep all financial and statistical records for a minimum of six years following the submission of cost reports and these records must be made available to the Department of Social Services, Medicaid Fraud Unit (MFCU), and Department of Health and Human Services (HHS) upon request.
+To establish the reimbursement rates to be effective July 1, 2023, the Department will use the cost reporting period based on the nursing facility year- end cost report(s) from April 1, 2021, through March 31, 2022, commonly referred to as the "2021 cost reports."
+Beginning with the rates effective July 1, 2024, reimbursement rate reviews will occur annually using the facilities' year-end cost report(s) from the April 1 through March 31 period immediately prior to July 1. - 4.
+All providers shall keep all financial and statistical records for a minimum of six years following the submission of cost reports and these records must be made available to the Department Medicaid Fraud Unit (MFCU), and Department of Health and Human Services (HHS) upon request.
 No facility may knowingly destroy any of the records required by this paragraph when an audit exception is pending. - 5.
-The Department of Social Services will maintain in files all cost reports submitted by facilities for a minimum of six years or until any audit exceptions are cleared, whichever is longer.
+The Department will maintain in files all cost reports submitted by facilities for a minimum of six years or until any audit exceptions are cleared, whichever is longer.

-- 6. Participation in the program as a provider of nursing facility services is limited to those facilities that accept as payment in full the reimbursement established under this Plan for the services covered by the Plan. - 7.
-All nursing facilities must meet nursing facility requirements and OBRA requirements as required under certification and licensure standards. - 8.
+6. Participation in the program as a provider of nursing facility services is limited to those facilities that accept as payment in full the reimbursement established under this Plan for the services covered by the Plan.

+- 7. All nursing facilities must meet nursing facility requirements and OBRA requirements as required under certification and licensure standards. - 8.
 The Department will conduct field audits of cost reports that meet or exceed the scope of Title XVIII specifications.
 All facility cost reports are subject to desk audit, with field audits conducted as necessary.
 Additionally, the department may audit any facility prior to any ownership change, the scope of the audit to be determined by the Department. - 9.
 The Department will account for all audit exceptions on the CMS 64 in accordance with the State Medicaid Manual, Part 1, Section 2500.